Perspective | Black women have been speaking for years. Maybe now, the rest of America will listen.

 Even back in 1808, when Thomas Jefferson flounced around acting all noble about passage of the law that prohibited the importation of international enslaved people, he was making life even more hellish for Black women already in America.
 Without the transatlantic slave trade, the need for Black women to produce the next generation of people enslaved on plantations became even more urgent.
 And the two plantations that became the nation’s most productive human breeding farms were right here in Maryland and Virginia.

 A century later, when suffragists finally secured the women the right to vote in 1920, they left their Black sisters, who fought ahead and alongside them in this battle, in the dust.
-Black Americans didn’t officially secure the right to vote until 50 years later with the 15th Amendment or truly secure it until the Voting Rights Act of 1965.
+Black Americans didn’t truly secure the right to vote until the Voting Rights Act of 1965, well after the 15th and 19th amendments were enacted.

-The slap in their faces continue to this day, when 55 percent of White women chose to vote for (soon former) President Trump — an increase since 2016 — preferring a misogynist who paid off the porn star he was cavorting with while his third wife was home with their baby, who regularly berates women’s looks, who fends off dozens of sexual assault allegations and talks to us like we’re frightened housewives cowering in gated subdivisions.
+The slap in their faces continue to this day, when 55 percent of White women chose to vote for (soon former) President Trump — an increase since 2016 — preferring a misogynist who paid off the porn star he was allegedly cavorting with while his third wife was home with their baby, who regularly berates women’s looks, who fends off dozens of sexual assault allegations and talks to us like we’re frightened housewives cowering in gated subdivisions.

 Nevertheless, for all four years of the Trump administration, Black women have stood up to Trump, no matter what he threw at them right here in D.C.
 And it got nasty.

-He reserved a special cruelty for the Black women of the White House press corps, calling one “nasty” and a “loser,” telling another she asks “a lot of stupid questions” and urging another to stop being “threatening” when she simply did her job and asked a follow-up question.
+He reserved a special cruelty for the Black women of the White House press corps, calling one “nasty” and a “loser,” telling another she asks “a lot of stupid questions,” and urging another to stop being “threatening” when she simply did her job and asked a follow-up question.

-But CNN’s Abby Phillip, a native of Bowie, Md., veteran White House reporter April Ryan, a Baltimore native, and PBS NewsHour reporter and Georgetown University graduate Yamiche Alcindor didn’t back down.
+But CNN’s Abby Phillip, a native of Bowie, Md.; veteran White House reporter April Ryan, a Baltimore native; and PBS NewsHour reporter and Georgetown University graduate Yamiche Alcindor didn’t back down.

 Americans were stunned by the toddler-style throw-down of all three White men taking part in the first presidential debate — Trump, Biden and moderator Chris Wallace.
-But then-Sen. Harris (D-Calif.) refused to allow that nonsense during her vice-presidential debate.
-She shut down her persistently obstreperous opponent with the stern rebuke: “I’m speaking.”
+But Harris, a Democratic senator from California, refused to allow that nonsense during her vice-presidential debate.
+She shut down her persistently obstreperous opponent with a stern rebuke: “I’m speaking.”

 It was the same implacable way D.C., Mayor Muriel E. Bowser (D) protected her city from an administration that cared little for it.

 Bowser stopped Trump from rolling tanks down city streets on the Fourth of July.
-And though he pulled off a covid-19 superspreader event on White House grounds — away from D.C.’s regulatory reach on federal land — Bowser’s citywide restrictions on large gatherings put the kibosh on a large victory party he was planning at Trump International Hotel on election night (well, she and more than 4 million voters).
+And though he pulled off a coronavirus superspreader event on White House grounds — away from D.C.’s regulatory reach on federal land — Bowser’s citywide restrictions on large gatherings put the kibosh on a large victory party he was planning at Trump International Hotel on election night (well, the mayor’s restrictions and millions of voters).

-Her most powerful clapback, the traffic-safety yellow “BLACK LIVES MATTER” painted on the street leading to the White House during May’s racial justice protests, is so yuuuuge, it can seen by satellites.
+Her most powerful clapback, the traffic-safety yellow “BLACK LIVES MATTER” message painted on the street leading to the White House during May’s racial justice protests, is so yuuuuge it can seen by satellites.
 Cities across the nation — from tiny Cambridge, on the Eastern Shore of Maryland, to Dallas to Los Angeles — followed with similar bold messages on their roads and plazas.

-And now with Howard University alum Harris making history by breaking the glass ceiling for all women as the first female vice president, Washington will be — more than ever — the epicenter of Black female power.
+And now with Harris, a Howard University alumna, making history by breaking the glass ceiling for all women as the first female vice president, Washington will be — more than ever — the epicenter of Black female power.

 This election gave the D.C.
 Council two more Black female members — Janeese Lewis George (D-Ward 4) and Christina Henderson (D-At Large).
 The adjoining jurisdiction to the east, Prince George’s County, has County Executive Angela D. Alsobrooks (D).